Skip to main content

 Survey

-The Phase 1 survey regarding current transportation needs on Centerville Road, between Richmond Road (Route 60) and Longhill Road, and on Richmond Road (Route 60), between Lightfoot Road (Route 646) and the Humelsine Parkway (Route 199) westbound ramps, was completed in May 2025.
-The study team will use the input obtained from the public to better focus on solutions and develop alternatives to address the identified needs.
+The Phase 2 survey regarding proposed alternatives for Centerville Road between Richmond Road (Route 60) and Longhill Road, and on Richmond Road between Lightfoot Road (Route 646) and the Humelsine Parkway (Route 199) westbound ramps in James City County was completed in January 2026.
+The study team will use the input obtained from the public as it refines the alternatives and performs planning-level cost estimation before selecting the preferred alternative(s) to address the identified needs.

 Study Partners